-\subsection{Examples with $u(s)$ periodic of period $\pi$}
+\subsection{Examples with $U(s)$ periodic of period $\pi$}

 As we have commented in Section~\ref{s:periodic}, the implementation of this case can be done in a straightforward way, by just considering $e^{iks}$ with $k$ even.
-However, extending the domain of $u(s)$ to $[0, 2\pi]$ may be useful in some cases, depending on how $u(s)$ is defined on $[\pi, 2\pi]$ (e.g., by using an odd or an even extension at $s = \pi$).
+However, extending the domain of $U(s)$ to $[0, 2\pi]$ may be useful in some cases, depending on how $U(s)$ is defined on $[\pi, 2\pi]$ (e.g., by using an odd or an even extension at $s = \pi$).
 Therefore, we have considered $s\in[0,2\pi]$ in all the numerical experiments in this section.
 On the other hand, in this paper, unless otherwise indicated, we plot in semilogarithmic scale the $L^\infty$-norm of the errors, with an abscissa range between $10^{-17}$ and $10$, which facilitates the comparison of different numerical experiments.

 This is the function that we have considered in the Matlab codes in Section \ref{s:implementation}; recall that its half Laplacian is given by \eqref{e:fraclap11x4}.
-We have considered $s\in[0,2\pi]$, extending $u(s)$ in two different ways: an even extension at $s = \pi$, which is done by typing \verb"u2=[u,u(end:-1:1)];", as in the Matlab code in Section \ref{s:implementationnotperiodic}, and an odd extension at $s = \pi$, for which we type \verb"u2=[u,-u(end:-1:1)];".
+We have considered $s\in[0,2\pi]$, extending $U(s)$ in two different ways: an even extension at $s = \pi$, which is done by typing \verb"u2=[u,u(end:-1:1)];", as in the Matlab code in Section \ref{s:implementationnotperiodic}, and an odd extension at $s = \pi$, for which we type \verb"u2=[u,-u(end:-1:1)];".
 Note that $U(s) = (1 + L^4\cot^4(s))^{-1}$, so it is straightforward to check that an even extension yields $U(s)\in\mathcal C^\infty(\mathbb R)$, whereas an odd extension yields $U(s)\in\mathcal C^3(\mathbb R)$.